NightCatSama/vue-slider-component/src/pages/Api/Props.md

   <vue-slider v-model="value" />
   ```

-  The value of the slider, by default only the `number` type can be used.
+  The value of the slider.

+  When the `value` is an array type, it corresponds to multiple sliders.

   ::: tip
+    By default, only the `number` type is supported.
 The `string` type is only supported when `data` is set.
   :::

 ### dotSize